Lightning-AI/pytorch-lightning/docs/source/checkpointing.rst

 The Lightning checkpoint also saves the hparams (hyperparams) passed into the LightningModule init.

-.. note:: hparams is a `Namespace <https://docs.python.org/2/library/argparse.html#argparse.Namespace>`_ or dictionary.
+.. note:: hparams is a `Namespace <https://docs.python.org/2/library/argparse.html#argparse.Namespace>`_.

 .. code-block:: python
    :emphasize-lines: 8